-Over the last several years, we’ve made deliberate choices in engineering a more positive place online.
-For example, Pinterest does not allow harmful misinformation, like the promotion of false cures for terminal illnesses or anti-vaccination advice.
-We don’t monetize search terms related to the coronavirus pandemic.
+Over the last few years, we’ve made deliberate choices to engineer a more positive place online.
+For example, Pinterest does not allow harmful misinformation, such as the promotion of false cures for terminal illnesses or anti-vaccination advice.
+We don’t monetise search terms related to the coronavirus pandemic.
 We also have taken a stance to not allow political campaign ads.
-Here are some of the industry-leading policy decisions we’ve made over the years:
+Here are some of the industry-leading policy decisions that we’ve made over the years:

 -Launched a health misinformation policy that blocks anti-vaccination content

 -Rolled out compassionate search for people seeking mental health support

 -Teamed up with the National Eating Disorder Association to support body positivity

 -Received certification from the Trustworthy Accountability Group (TAG) for our brand safety principles and policies

 -Received accreditation from the Media Rating Council (MRC) for display Pin impressions and display Pin clicks

 -Expanded our Community and Advertising Guidelines to prohibit all content and ads with climate misinformation